What is a floating floor, you ask?

 Installing Floating Floors Is Super Easy

+We’ve touched on this aspect a lot, but again—ease of installation is probably the biggest draw.
 The hardest part about installing floating floors is making sure that each sheet or plank is properly connected to its counterpart.
-That’s basically it.
+That’s it.

 Floating Floor Maintenance Is Usually Minimal

-What we mean is that there’s no special maintenance required for floating floors.
+There’s no special maintenance required for floating floors.
 Whatever you would do for traditionally-installed floors is what you would do for the floating version.

 Floating Floors Are More Convenient to Replace